Home

 Since 2017, IRG has been able to be provide scholarship opportunities to the current generation of students thanks our sponsors generous support.

-The program will provide one undergraduate scholarship, one masters scholarship, and one doctoral scholarship for qualifying students.
+We are honored to provide one undergraduate scholarship, one masters scholarship, and one doctoral scholarship for qualifying students every year.

 IRG 2025 Scholarship Winners